KarimElkholy12/MyAssignment_PWC/README.md

 3. Output files will be place in **Data\Output** inside project folder
 4. Solution will archive the input file in this location **Data\Archive** inside project folder to be ready to receive other files

-A-Note- Solution designed to receive more than one file at once but please make sure to ensure unique names.
+Note- Solution designed to receive more than one file at once but please make sure to ensure unique names.

-B-Note- Solution developed as dynamic as possible and data can be modified easily through config file.
+Note- Solution developed as dynamic as possible and data can be modified easily through config file.
 Url Yahoo,File locations..etc

 Time taken for RPA solution: 4 hours